Shahnameh of Shah Tahmasp: Miniatures

 The huge scale of the work, which consisted of 759 pages total including 258 miniatures, would have required help from all the leading artists of the royal workshop.
-Some of the artists identified are Mir Sayyid Ali, Sultan Mohammad, Mizra-Ali (son of Sultan Mohammad) Aqa Mirak, Mir Musavvir, Dust Muhammad, and likely Abd al-Samad.
+Some of the artists identified are Mir Sayyid Ali, Sultan Mohammad, Mirza Ali (son of Sultan Mohammad) Aqa Mirak, Mir Musavvir, Dust Muhammad, and likely Abd al-Samad.
 A number of artists have been identified from their style by scholars, but are not known by name.
 Each page size is about 48 x 32 cm with text written in quality Nastaʿlīq script.
 The style of the miniatures varies considerably, though the quality is consistently high.

 Although many of the miniatures have mythical motifs, they also depict everyday objects that would have been common in the Safavid period in Iran.
 This makes the miniatures unique to a specific time and place.
 The manuscript shows the fusion of the styles of the schools of Herat, where the Timurid royal workshops had developed a style of classical restraint and elegance, and the painters of Tabriz, whose style was more expressive and imaginative.
 Tabriz was the former capital of the Turkmen rulers, successively of the Kara Koyunlu and Ağ Qoyunlu, who had ruled much of Persia before Ismail I defeated them and began the Safavid dynasty in 1501.

 Dust Muhammad wrote an account of Persian painting which mentions the manuscript.
 It is the first of many accounts to single out the Court of Guyumars (illustrated above), which he says is by Sultan Mohammad, whom he refers to as a “zenith of the age."
 Later scholars have called this miniature "matchless" and "probably the greatest picture in Iranian art."
 Dust Muhammad's account also emphasizes the astonishing talents of portrait artists Aqa Mirak and Mir Musavvir, who also illustrated the Khamsa of Nizami.

 A famous unfinished miniature showing Rostam asleep, while his horse Rakhsh fights off a lion, was probably made for the manuscript, but was never finished and bound in, perhaps because its vigorous Tabriz style did not please Tahmasp.
 It appears to be by Sultan Mohammad, whose later works in the manuscript show a style adapted to the court style of Kamāl ud-Dīn Behzād.
 It is now in the British Museum.

 One of the more prominent miniatures, He Kills the White Div, features Rostam killing a White Div (or demon) as part of his journey in rescuing King Kay Kavus.
 The colorful foliage surrounding Rostam and the Div is meant to counter to the black void, which symbolizes the Div's expansive cave, in the hostile region of Mazandaran, around the two figures.

 The Death of Zahhak, fol.
 37b.

 Parable of the "Ship of Fate (Ship of Shiism)", fol.
 18v.

 Dust Muhammad, The Story Of Haftvad And The Worm, fol.
 521v.

 Faridun crosses the River Dijla (Tigris), fol.
 33v.